Ije-le/command-line-umd/tutorial/README.md

 **Write your answer here:**

-Search term used:
+Search term used: grep -ilr 'threat' data (to find files with the word 'threat')

-What you found:
+What you found: Three links to csvs that I assume have "threat" in them.

 ### Try it yourself